poppinss/indicative/readme.md

 ```

 #### camelCase
-coverts a given to camelcalse.
+Converts a given to camel-case.

 ```javascript
 // raw sanitization